sergi/sergimansilla.com/source/_posts/refactoring-in-go-using-reflection.md

 > Reflection in computing is the ability of a program to examine its own structure, particularly through types; it's a form of metaprogramming.
 It's also a great source of confusion.

-That article in Go's blog is great for understanding how reflection _really_ works in the language, if you want to understand some of the internals of reflection in Go, go check it out!
+That article is great for understanding how reflection _really_ works.
+If you want to understand the internals of reflection in Go, check it out!

 #### Let's refactor!